kkwong44/kkimages-api/README.md

 ### Application Environment Setup

-From the database design we have 8 tables and they will be developed under Django Rest Framework with Postgres database to 7 seperate apps and use Cloudinary to hold the images for this application.
+From the database design we have 8 tables and they will be developed under Django Rest Framework with Postgres database to 7 separate apps and use Cloudinary to hold the images for this application.
 Finally, the application will be deployed to Heroku.

 To build this application we start with installing the components, setting up the basic environment and deploy to Heroku.